Our Blog

 Act: “To require the Attorney General to release all documents and records in possession of the Department of Justice relating to Jeffrey Epstein, and for other purposes.”

-The Jeffery Epstein scandal continues to receive significant public and political attention, even among Republicans.
-The remaining secrecy of the records has led Trump supporters to believe in conspiracy theories about them.
-In response, Trump’s supporters in both the media and politics, along with Epstein's survivors, have placed a tremendous amount of pressure on congress for more transparency.
-Their urgency to release the files has also intensified through activism, including protests on November 18th, where demonstrators held signs with the message: “Release the files now” written on them.
-This combination of political pressure, media attention, and survivor advocacy has contributed to the introduction of H.R.
-4405 – the “Epstein Files.
+Background to the Issues: The Jeffrey Epstein scandal continues to receive significant public and political attention, particularly among lawmakers pushing for broader accountability.
+The lingering secrecy surrounding the case records has fueled widespread speculation and conspiracy theories.
+In response, public advocates, media figures, and Epstein's survivors have placed a tremendous amount of pressure on Congress for complete disclosure.
+Their urgency to release the files has also intensified through public activism, including protests on November 18th, where demonstrators held signs demanding, “Release the files now.”
+This combination of political pressure, media attention, and survivor advocacy directly contributed to the introduction of H.R.
+4405 – the “Epstein Files Transparency Act”.

 Read More